-The annualized turnover rate at large truckload fleets rose two percentage points to 99 percent in the second quarter of 2013, according to American Trucking Associations (ATA) statistics released on October 7.
-“Continued high turnover shows that the market for qualified, experienced drivers remains extremely tight,” said ATA Chief Economist Bob Costello.
-“The continued improvement in the freight economy, coupled with regulatory challenges from the changing hours-of-service rule and CSA will only serve to put a further squeeze on the market for drivers.”
+The annualized driver turnover rate at large truckload fleets dipped two percentage points to 97 percent in the third quarter of 2013, reported the latest edition of American Trucking Associations (ATA) on Dec.
+11. “Despite this dip, the market for experienced, qualified drivers remains exceptionally tight,” said ATA Chief Economist Bob Costello.
+“I expect, as the economy continues to pick up, we’ll see that market get even tighter.”